 |Rupert Woods||Wildlife Health Australia|

-It is anticipated that the next face-to-face meeting will be held in April 2019 in the Northern Territory.
+The next face-to-face meeting will be held in Darwin, in May 2019.

 For more information about NBCEN contact the Secretariat in the Department of Agriculture and Water Resources by emailing NBCEN or phone (02) 6272 3409.